CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 We should see the string "hello there!" logged out in the terminal.

-## Saving function output
+## Saving return values

-We can use variables to store the output from a function.
+We can use variables to store the return value of a function.
+Since function calls are also expressions, their value can also be stored in variables, same as the math expressions we've seen earlier.

 Let’s suppose we have a file `arithmetic.js` with the following contents: